meh430/rankten/README.md

 ```
 npm start
 ```
-Make sure you an instance of the [Rank 10 API](https://github.com/meh430/rankten-express) running as well!
+Make sure you have an instance of the [Rank 10 API](https://github.com/meh430/rankten-express) running as well!